 We auto scale 100% across the board with our AWS ECS hosts and containers.
 We see our ecosystem scale up and down between 100 to 200 AWS ECS hosts, and see our microservices scale up and down between 2000 and 5000 containers.
 So, as we began to work on our container security solution, we kept all our experiences working within our own container ecosystem at the front of our minds.
 We wanted to build a solution that could be deployed fast, could be delivered at the speed we scale, and could handle the workload it would be asked to handle at the network inspection level.
 When it was time for us to “eat our own dog food”, we deployed our container security solution using our own Continuous Deployment pipeline.

-JOHN: I have spent a large part of my career at Alert Logic building, architecting and driving CI/CD adoption across the company with the primary focus of achieving a state where Continuous Deployment is a reality.
 Over the past two years, Alert Logic has achieved an extremely elevated level of automation regarding how we deploy our back-end microservices that make up our SaaS platform.
 When we were talking through the container security initiative, one of the features I was adamant about was that our solution had to be extremely simple to deploy and it had to be deployed just like any other container-based service we develop internally.
-Our Continuous Deployment pipeline had to be able to easily push the container security solution out into our infrastructure and the solution had to “magically” configure and begin working with minimal to zero effort and no manual intervention.
+Our continuous deployment pipeline had to be able to easily push the container security solution out into our infrastructure and the solution had to “magically” configure and begin working with minimal to zero effort and no manual intervention.
 That’s a pretty high bar to set and, frankly, we knocked it out of the park.

 Our container security solution deploys just like any other container would in an infrastructure.
 If you deploy with AWS ECS, then it is a simple AWS ECS Task Definition that is deployable via AWS CloudFormation.
 If you deploy with AWS EKS or Kubernetes, then it is a simple defined DaemonSet.
 You do not have to build the container security solution since it is already built as an image referenced in the AWS ECS Task Definition or Kubernetes DaemonSet.
 Going even further, you don’t have to configure Alert Logic’s security container.
 And even better, if Alert Logic Threat Manager is deployed in your environment, the container solution automatically claims, aligns to Threat Manager, and begins protecting your environment.
 It is an incredibly simple solution.